varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 You can also skip the Safari menu altogether.
 When in the `steroids connect` prompt, you can use `d` or `debug` command to get a list of currently open WebViews in the iOS Simulator.
 The command takes an argument like `d views/banana/index.html` to open the Safari Web Inspector for given WebView.
 Partial file/path names work also, so if you have an open WebView at `views/car/index.html` path you can simply write e.g. `d car/ind`.

+If you cannot see any WebViews in your Safari Develop menu, restarting your computer might help.

 ###Inspecting a WebView

 Select a WebView.
 You now have direct Web Inspector access to it.
 You can edit the DOM and use the JavaScript console.
 The console also displays errors and `console.log` output.